LyleScott/Fail2BanLocations/README.md

 This was really just for fun to see where folks were coming from that were in my logs.
 I'll probably use the library in many other ways, anyways.

+EDIT: It looks like the fail2ban folks might create a 3rd party directory and this repository is making its way in there according to a pull request.
+So, I will be cleaning things up a bit and atleast documenting items more closely so someone can hack it easier.

 I do plan to finish a few things soon, though:
 * show the ip/hostname of the box that logged the IP "hit" so you can differentiate which box was getting attacked if you wanted to use multiple